marcopizzolato-mp/portfolio-revamp/content/posts/drc-wash-campaign.md

 </br>
 <h2>R Shiny Web Application</h2>
 <p>
 To support the visual exploration of the dataset I created and deployed a <b>fully responsive</b> and <b>dynamic</b> R-Shiny Web Application, called <b>Shiny Afrique</b>.
-This application allows the user to retrieve information per each village on-click, as well as filtering the the villages according to distance from the river or by name.
+This application allows the user to retrieve information per each village on-click, as well as filter the villages according to distance from the river or by name.
 The app also calculates and dynamically returns some <b>statistics</b> based on the villages visible in the map.
 These are displayed in an <b>histogram</b> showing the number of villages against the distance from the rivers and in a table reporting the <b>total population</b> figure and the <b>average population</b> per village in the current selection.</p>